New America (organization): History

 New America was founded in 1999 by Ted Halstead, Sherle Schwenninger, Michael Lind, and Walter Russell Mead as the New America Foundation.
-The organization is headquartered in Washington, D.C., United States, and also has an office in Oakland, California.
+The organization is headquartered in Washington, D.C., and also has offices in Oakland, California and Chicago, Illinois.

-Ted Halstead served as New America's founding President and CEO from 1999 to 2007.
-Steve Coll served as New America's second President, before being replaced by Anne-Marie Slaughter in 2013.
+Ted Halstead served as New America's founding president and CEO from 1999 to 2007.
+Steve Coll served as New America's second president, before being succeeded by Anne-Marie Slaughter in 2013.

 On June 27, 2017, Barry C. Lynn, the director of the anti-monopoly Open Markets program at New America, issued a statement, criticizing Google, one of the organization's main sponsors.
 On August 30, 2017, it became known that Lynn was fired, and the Open Markets program was closed.
-According to The New York Times newspaper, New America did it to please Google.
-In response to the decision to fire Lynn and his team, twenty-five former and current employees of the think tank signed a letter expressing concern about the extent to which sponsors are influencing New America's work.
+According to The New York Times, New America did it to please Google.
+In response to the decision to fire Lynn and his team, 25 former and current employees of the think tank signed a letter expressing concern about the extent to which sponsors are influencing New America's work.

-Reportedly, Google made New America take this action because the researchers, including prominent young competition law scholar Lina Khan, had lauded the EU's antitrust ruling against Google.
+Google reportedly made New America take this action because the researchers, including prominent young competition law scholar Lina Khan, had lauded the EU's antitrust ruling against Google.
 New America's president Anne-Marie Slaughter denied the allegations of improper influence by Google.

 The foundation's Economic Growth Program, directed by New America co-founders Sherle Schwenninger and Michael Lind, aims to take a policy look at America and the world's economic problems.
-In 2011, the program commissioned a paper "The Way Forward: Moving From the Post-Bubble, Post-Bust Economy to Renewed Growth and Competitiveness" which warned of the severe economic problems America would face if continued on its current path.
+In 2011, the program commissioned a paper "The Way Forward: Moving From the Post-Bubble, Post-Bust Economy to Renewed Growth and Competitiveness".

-Maya MacGuineas, who has worked at the Brookings Institution as well as on Wall Street, led the Committee and now leads Fix the Debt.
+Maya MacGuineas, who has worked at the Brookings Institution as well as on Wall Street, led the committee and now leads Fix the Debt.
 After advising politicians from both parties, she serves as a trusted mediator on budget talks between Democrats and Republicans.
-In addition, in April 2010 the Committee's policy director, Marc Goldwein, joined President Obama's bipartisan Fiscal Commission.
+In addition, in 2010, the committee's policy director, Marc Goldwein, joined President Obama's bipartisan National Commission on Fiscal Responsibility and Reform.